Ouchy

 Ouchy (/fr/) is a port and lakeside resort in Lausanne, Switzerland, south of the city centre, at the edge of Lake Geneva (le Léman).
 It is perhaps best known for its castle, the Château d'Ouchy.

-It is served by Line M2 of the Lausanne Métro, of which it is the southern terminus.
+It is served by Line M2 of the Lausanne Metro, of which it is the southern terminus.

 Facilities

 Popular with tourists for the views of nearby France (Évian-les-Bains, Thonon), Ouchy is also an area for rollerskating (Lausanne, and Ouchy in particular, is considered a capital for this sport) and for skateboarding.
 The views of the lake and the Alps, and the cooler air in summer, have made Ouchy a popular place especially in the summer months.

 There is a cluster of hotels – including the Beau-Rivage Palace, the Château d'Ouchy and the Mövenpick hotel – and restaurants around the port.
-It is served by Lausanne Métro Line M2 from Ouchy station.
+It is served by Lausanne Metro Line M2 from Ouchy station.
 In 2015, the metro station "Ouchy" was renamed "Ouchy-Olympique" to mark the 100th anniversary of the installation of the International Olympic Committee in Lausanne.

 The headquarters of the International Olympic Committee are at Vidy, to the west of Ouchy.
 The Olympic Museum and the Olympic Park (sculpture garden between the museum and the lake) are in Ouchy.

 History

 Once a fishing village, Ouchy was incorporated into the city of Lausanne in the mid-19th century to serve as a port on Lake Geneva.

 Links between the port and the city centre were improved in 1877 when Switzerland's first funicular opened.
 The line was converted to a rack railway in 1954, with a maintenance depot located at Ouchy station.
-Eventually renamed Métro Lausanne–Ouchy, the line continued operating until 2006, when it was upgraded to become Lausanne Métro Line M2.
+Eventually renamed Métro Lausanne–Ouchy, the line continued operating until 2006, when it was upgraded to become Lausanne Metro Line M2.

 On 18 October 1912, the First Treaty of Lausanne was signed in Ouchy between Italy and the Ottoman Empire, concluding the Italo-Turkish War.